-- revoking the business license and/or operating license that such entities currently have or obtain in the further; - discontinuing or placing restrictions or onerous conditions on our operations; - imposing fines, confiscating the income from Hywin Consulting or our VIEs, or imposing other requirements with which we or our VIEs may not be able to comply; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with our VIEs and deregistering the equity pledges of our VIEs, which in turn would affect our ability to consolidate, derive economic interests from, or exert effective control over our VIEs; - restricting or prohibiting our use of the proceeds of our financing activities to finance our business and operations in China; or

-• taking other regulatory or enforcement actions that could be harmful to our business.
+- · revoking the business license and/or operating license that such entities currently have or obtain in the further; - discontinuing or placing restrictions or onerous conditions on our operations; - imposing fines, confiscating the income from Hywin Consulting or the VIEs, or imposing other requirements with which we or the VIEs may not be able to comply; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with the VIEs and deregistering the equity pledges of the VIEs, which in turn would affect our ability to consolidate, derive economic interests from, or exert effective control over the VIEs: - · restricting or prohibiting our use of the proceeds of our financing activities to finance our business and operations in China; or - taking other regulatory or enforcement actions that could be harmful to our business.

 The imposition of any of these penalties would result in a material and adverse effect on our ability to conduct our business.
-In addition, it is unclear what impact the PRC government actions would have on us and on our ability to consolidate the financial results of our VIEs in our consolidated financial statements, if the PRC government authorities were to find our legal structure and contractual arrangements to be in violation of PRC laws and regulations.
-If the imposition of any of these government actions causes us to lose our right to direct the activities of our VIEs or our right to receive substantially all the economic benefits and residual returns from our VIEs and we are not able to restructure our ownership structure and operations in a satisfactory manner, we would no longer be able to consolidate the financial results of our VIEs in our consolidated financial statements.
-Either of these results, or any other significant penalties that might be imposed on us in this event, would have a material adverse effect on our financial condition and results of operations.
+In addition, it is unclear what impact the PRC government actions would have on us and on our ability to consolidate the financial results of the VIEs in our consolidated financial statements, if the PRC government authorities were to find our legal structure and contractual arrangements to be in violation of PRC laws and regulations.
+If the imposition of any of these government actions causes us to lose our right to direct the activities of the VIEs or our right to receive substantially all the economic benefits and residual returns from the VIEs and we are not able to restructure our ownership structure and operations in a satisfactory manner, we would no longer be able to consolidate the financial results of the VIEs in our consolidated financial statements in accordance with U.S. GAAP.
+Either of these results, or any other significant penalties that might be imposed on us in this event, would have a material adverse effect on our financial condition and results of operations, and our ADSs may decline in value or become worthless.
+In addition, our holding company in the Cayman Islands, the VIEs, and our investors face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIEs and our company as a group.